BDC Hamburger Icon

 Open row

-If you’ve noticed that your office is getting a bit crowded, then it is probably the right time to look for a new space.
-There are many things you should consider when selecting a new facility, such as how much room you will need, what amenities are necessities―we’re looking at you, parking―and how to accommodate any hybrid workers.
-One of the most important concerns, and the very first thing to consider, is whether you should lease or buy your new space.
+If you’ve noticed that your office is getting crowded, it’s probably time to look for a new space.
+There are many factors to consider when you’re selecting a new facility, such as how much space you’ll need and which amenities are necessary.
+However, the first consideration should be whether to lease or buy your new office space.

 Should you lease or buy office space?